Fountain Pen Spotlight: Asvine P20

 Today we’re looking at the Asvine P20, which is a budget-friendly ($28 USD as of writing this post) piston-filling fountain pen of a certain Italian styling (let’s not beat around the bush about that — it looks like a Leonardo/Omas/Maiora).
 I’m not going to delve into that, but I will be answering a very simple question: Is it a good pen?

-The second P20 I have is in Ocean Blue, and that’s the one I’ll be focusing on because it’s much easier to photograph.
-It’s a beautiful combination of blue and green swirl with a hint of milky white.
-I don’t generally like white mixed in with the swirls on my fountain pen materials, but it has a translucence to it that I think works quite well with the overall colorway.
-It’s also very chatoyant — much more than I thought it would be based on the images.
+Focusing on the Ocean Blue colorway, the material is beautiful at a glance, with a striking blue-and-green swirl and a hint of milky, almost silvery white.
+I don’t generally like white mixed into the swirls on my fountain pen materials, but it has a slight translucence and brilliance to it that I think works quite well with the overall colorway.
+The whole thing is also very chatoyant — much more than I thought it would be based on the product images.
 It looks great when rotating it around in the light.
-A quick note — this is an acrylic and should not be cleaned with alcohol under any circumstances.
 For the most part, I’m very happy with the material.

 There’s even an ink window, and aesthetically, it’s my favorite part of the pen.
-It’s crystal clear and adds nicely to the overall elegance of the pens design.
+It’s crystal clear and adds nicely to the overall elegance of the pen’s design.

 On the subject of the piston, it feels great.
 I wouldn’t say it’s quite buttery smooth, but it’s not far off.
 Perhaps I can feel a slight sandiness here and there when using the mechanism, but I really have to feel for it.
 It’s nice.
 Being a piston filler also means it has a nice ink capacity of around 1.5-2mls, depending on how you want to go about filling it.